Azure/osdu-developer/docs/tutorials.md

 ![Clone Repository](./images/tutorial_2.png)

-### 3. Deploy OSDU into the subscription
+### 3. Deploy the solution

-Using azd command deploy the solution to your subscription choosing a location and resource group name.
+Deploy the solution to your subscription answering any questions that may be presented.

 ```powershell
 cd clouddrive/osdu-developer